 We offer a comprehensive approach to handling monitorships throughout a wide range of industries.
 We have experience building cooperative and effective coalitions — both internally at the monitored entity and externally through our global network of relationships.
 Buckley is prepared to handle the full life cycle of monitorships from detailed examination of the monitoring agreement and submission of a cost-effective work plan to developing and executing compliance reviews, compliance testing, reporting, and if necessary, technical assistance, all in an effort to assist the entity in satisfying the requirements of the monitorship.

-Daniel R. Alonso leads our team, which includes former federal and state prosecutors, former senior enforcement officials from the Securities and Exchange Commission and the Office of the Comptroller of the Currency, and members of the International Association of Independent Corporate Monitors.
+Daniel R. Alonso leads our team, which includes former federal and state prosecutors and former senior enforcement officials from members of the International Association of Independent Corporate Monitors.
 Mr. Alonso has substantial experience in corporate monitorships and similar independent roles, reviews, and investigations, and during his career has served as Chief of the Criminal Division of the United States Attorney’s Office for the Eastern District of New York, where he oversaw the selection of monitors, as Chief Assistant District Attorney in the Manhattan District Attorney’s Office, and as a corporate compliance consultant.
 He served as the primary integrity monitor for a $3 billion construction project for New York City, was appointed the independent monitor of Sanitation Salvage Corp., at the time one of the largest private waste haulers in New York, and was the court-appointed receiver of IATrading.com in a Commodity Futures Trading Commission enforcement action.
 He also had a leading role in the largest monitorship in U.S. history, which involved a global banking company, and later served by appointment of a U.S. district judge as the Independent Disciplinary Authority for the Maricopa County Sheriff’s Office.

 Other members bring a wealth of relevant experience to the team and have served in senior government positions.
-David Krakoff, a former Assistant United States Attorney for the District of Columbia, is a leading white collar litigator and a Fellow of the American College of Trial Lawyers who, during a career with primary trial responsibility in more than 50 cases, has represented clients in criminal and civil actions brought by the Department of Justice and SEC in a wide variety of matters, including numerous Foreign Corrupt Practices Act and financial fraud cases.
+David Krakoff, a former Assistant United States Attorney for the District of Columbia, is a leading white-collar litigator and a Fellow of the American College of Trial Lawyers who, during a career with primary trial responsibility in more than 50 cases, has represented clients in criminal and civil actions brought by the Department of Justice and SEC in a wide variety of matters, including numerous Foreign Corrupt Practices Act and financial fraud cases.
 Andrew Schilling served as Chief of the Civil Division of the U.S. Attorney’s Office for the Southern District of New York, and was a member of that office’s Monitorship Committee.
-Thomas Sporkin spent 20 years with the Enforcement Division of the SEC, most recently as Chief of the Office of Market Intelligence, and led staff enforcement lawyers overseeing FCPA, financial fraud, and insider trading investigations.
-Daniel Stipano was Deputy Chief Counsel at the OCC for 16 years, and before that was Director of the OCC’s Enforcement & Compliance Division.
-James Parkinson and Laurie Randell have substantial experience in designing and implementing effective anticorruption compliance programs for Fortune 500 and other international corporations in a wide range of business areas.
+James Parkinson and Laurie Randell have substantial experience in designing and implementing effective anti-corruption compliance programs for Fortune 500 and other international corporations in a wide range of business areas.

 In addition to the agencies noted above, our attorneys’ experience extends to the Federal Trade Commission, Federal Reserve, state attorneys general, New York State Department of Financial Services and other state banking regulators, Port Authority of New York and New Jersey, New York City Department of Investigation, and New York City Business Integrity Commission.